standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Entries Terminate Paths

-An Entry can appear in a path only as its final element.
+An Entry can appear in a path only as its final component.
 Paths represent nested containment within one class, and Entries are independent objects.
 Paths cannot "hop" from one Entry to another.

 For example,  `Procedure` has a `Patient` property, and while `Procedure.Patient` is a valid path, `Procedure.Patient.gender` is not.
 The former path can be used to set the cardinality of `Patient` within the `Procedure` class, but the latter would (illegally) constrain an attribute within `Patient` from inside  `Procedure`.